-A computer (PC, laptop or Mac) operating on:
+A computer (PC, laptop or Mac) operating on either:

-- Windows 7 or later
+- Windows 10 or later

-All our teaching materials are smartphone- and tablet-friendly.
-However, you’re likely to need a proper laptop or computer keyboard for completing assignments comfortably.
+Most teaching materials are smartphone- and tablet-friendly.
+But we recommend a proper laptop or desktop for completing assignments comfortably.

 Reliable internet access

-With reasonable download speed.
-We broadly estimate at least 2Mbps so that you can take part fully in live sessions.
+- a minimum download speed of 2 Mbps so you can take part fully in live sessions.

 Speakers or headphones

-- A headset with built-in microphone and earphones is useful if you’re likely to study in an environment with background noise.
+- We recommend a headset with built-in microphone and earphones if you’re likely to study in an environment with background noise.

-- A webcam may be desirable for some interactive sessions.
+- A webcam is optional, but you may like to use one from some interactive sessions.

-We will give you access to Office365 applications.
-This means that you can use online versions of Microsoft Word, Excel, and PowerPoint and install these programs on up to five personal devices.
+We’ll give you access to Office365 applications.
+This means you can use online versions of Microsoft Word, Excel, and PowerPoint and install these programs on up to five personal devices.

 See our detailed IT requirements for more information.

-When you study with us, you can expect a first-class support structure that means you are never alone in your studies.
+When you study with us, you can expect a first-class support structure so that you’re never alone in your studies.

-But learning online does mean that you have to motivate yourself and manage your own time.
+But learning online does mean you have to motivate yourself and manage your own time.